kvakil/0asm/README.md

 1. The underlying bootOS only supports 512 byte files.
 2. The instruction encoding produced is not optimal, so it will not fit in 512 bytes once assembled.
-3. Shift instructions are not yet supported.
+3. Shift and memory-addressing instructions are not yet supported.

 These problems are not insurmountable, although it seems difficult.
 We could easily move the goalpost by typing the entire program using db,